idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/self-calibration-in-processmeerkat.md

 imagename, imsize, cell, phasecenter, startmodel, mask, specmode, nchan, start, width, nterms, reffreq, gridder, deconvolver, wprojplanes
 ```

-If you wish to use non-default values, including searching for a local sky model over a different radius comapred to 2 degrees, you can do this by [editing the selfcal_part2 script](/docs/processMeerKAT/using-the-pipeline#inserting-your-own-scripts).
+If you wish to use non-default values, you can do this by [editing the selfcal_part2 script](/docs/processMeerKAT/advanced-usage#editing-pipeline-scripts).

-Similarly, outlier imaging can be performed during the science imaging step of prcessMeerKAT, by passing an outlier file into the `outlierfile` parameter from the `[imaging]` section of your config file.
+Similarly, outlier imaging can be performed during the science imaging step of processMeerKAT, by passing an outlier file into the `outlierfile` parameter from the `[imaging]` section of your config file.
 If this section exists (enabled during the build step with `processMeerKAT.py -B -I`), the outlier file from your last self-calibration loop will be copied to the `outlierfile` parameter, in the same way that `rmsmap` and `mask` from your last selfcal loop are copied to this section, enabling S/N-based thresholding and masked deconvolution, respectively.

 ### Known Issues